Duet3D/wiki-content/User_manual/Reference/Gcodes.md

 ## G29: Mesh bed probe

 This command uses a probe to measure the bed height at 4 or more points to determine its tilt and overall flatness.
-It then enables mesh compensation so that the nozzle will remain parallel to the bed.
-The printer must be homed with **G28** before using this command.
+It then enables mesh bed compensation so that the nozzle will remain parallel to the bed.
+The printer must be homed with [G28](/User_manual/Reference/Gcodes/G28) before using this command.

 ### Usage